Turning the wheel

 Good to know

-- Spoked wheels consist of a hub, the necessary number of spokes depending on the application, and a rim.
-The spokes connect the hub to the rim and provide stability to the wheel.
+- Spoke wheels consist of a hub, a number of spokes (depending on intended use), and a rim.
+The spokes connect the hub to the rim and ensure the wheel’s structural stability.

-- Spoked wheels are generally lighter than cast or forged wheels, which can lead to improved acceleration and agility of the motorcycle, as inertia, gyroscopic forces, and unsprung weight are reduced.
+- Spoke wheels are generally lighter than cast or forged wheels, improving acceleration and agility thanks to reduced inertia, gyroscopic forces, and unsprung weight.

-- Spokes should only be subjected to tensile stresses; therefore, they are pre-tensioned in such a way that they never encounter compressive stresses under operating conditions, as a compressive load would cause the spoke to buckle.
+- Spokes are designed to handle tension only.
+They are pre-tensioned in such a way that they are never subjected to compressive forces, which would otherwise cause them to buckle.

-- Spoked wheels can be used both with tubes and tubeless (e.g., BMW cross-spoked wheels).
-Tubeless wheels have the advantage of being less prone to punctures due to tube ruptures or valve damage (they are lighter – offering more agility).
-However, they require special tubeless tyres and an airtight seal on the rim.
+- Spoke wheels can be used with tubes or tubeless (e.g. BMW cross-spoke wheels).
+Tubeless options are less prone to punctures from valve or inner tube failure (they're lighter – offering more agility).
+However, they require specialised tubeless tyres and an airtight rim seal.

-Advantages and Disadvantages Compared to Cast or Forged Wheels
+Pros and Cons vs Cast or Forged Wheels

-- Spoked wheels offer better shock absorption and flexibility, which is particularly advantageous for off-road motorcycles and enduros.
+- Spoke wheels offer superior shock absorption and flexibility, making them ideal for off-road bikes and enduros.

-- Cast or forged wheels are generally stiffer, providing more precise steering and stability on the road.
-However, they often require more complex manufacturing and are heavier than spoked wheels.
+- Cast or forged wheels are generally stiffer and provide more precise handling and road stability.
+However, they are usually heavier and more complex to manufacture than spoke wheels.

 Cleaning, Care, Maintenance, Spoke Inspection, Preservation

-- When cleaning spoked wheels, it is important to thoroughly remove dirt and debris, as these can cause the spokes to corrode.
+- When cleaning spoke wheels, make sure to remove dirt and deposits thoroughly, as they can cause corrosion on the spokes.

-- Regularly checking the spoke tension is crucial to detect any loosening or over-stretching.
-Special spoke wrenches are used to tighten the spokes.
+- Regularly check spoke tension to detect any loosening or overstretching early.
+Special spoke wrenches are used to re-tension the spokes.

-- To prevent corrosion, the spokes can be treated with protective agents.
+- To prevent corrosion, you can treat the spokes with specific protective agents.

 What Not to Do When Handling Spoked Wheels

-- When fitting tyres, make sure that no tools or levers rest against the spokes, as this could damage them.
+- When fitting tyres, ensure no tools or levers come into contact with the spokes, as this can damage them.

-- Avoid using aggressive chemicals when cleaning the spokes, as these can damage the surface of the spokes.
+- Do not use aggressive chemicals when cleaning spokes, as they may damage the spoke surface.

 What to Do If There Is a "Wobble" in the Wheel